hybridsjs/hybrids/docs/built-in-factories/parent-children.md

 # Parent & Children

-Parent and children factories provide a smart way for connecting related elements with the property definition.
+Parent and children factories connect related elements with the property definition.

-Rather than using custom element tag name, access to parent or children elements is made by the reference to an object containing property descriptors.
+Rather than using a custom element tag name, access to parent or children elements is made by the reference to an object containing property descriptors.
 This feature allows avoiding name collision between custom elements because it is irrelevant on what name those custom elements are defined.

-However, binding can be created only between custom elements defined by the library.
+However, the relation can be created only between custom elements defined by the library.
 Built-in elements or other custom elements are not supported.

 ## Parent